openenergymonitor/learn/view/electricity-monitoring/temperature/DS18B20-temperature-sensing.md

 #### The emonTx V3

+If running the standard emonTx V3 firmware see [Temperature tab of Setup Guide](https://guide.openenergymonitor.org/setup/)

 The emonTx V3 has a connection for the temperature sensors on a screw terminal block.
 Full details can be found on the [Wiki page](https://wiki.openenergymonitor.org/index.php?title=EmonTx_V3).
 The pre-loaded sketch will sense a single temperature sensor at start-up and requires no further configuration.
 Note: The examples for the emonTx V2 and the temperature search sketch will not work without modification.
 You will need to edit the sketch due to changed I/O usage in the emonTx V3: You must change "#define ONE_WIRE_BUS 4" to "#define ONE_WIRE_BUS 5".

 #### Notes and further reading

 For large numbers of sensors and longer cable runs, use the [DS2480B](http://www.maxim-ic.com/datasheet/index.mvp/id/2923) 1-wire driver chip.
 [N.B.
 Some very helpful information from [ Chris Shucksmith](http://twitter.com/#!/shuckc) appears to have been removed.]